-Valves are made of steel or aluminum and should slide easily in their bores.
+Valves are steel or aluminum and should slide easily in their bores.
 They are held in place by caps or plugs.
 A steel valve should slide out merely by having the valve body in a vertical position.
 Many valves are made of aluminum to reduce weight.

 Shift valves are switch valves because there are only two positions, and they only move when the transmission shifts gears.
 There's one shift valve for each upshift.
 A four-speed transmission has three shift valves.
 The 1-2, the 2-3, and the 3-4.
 Pressure regulator valves cycle frequently.
-This cycling is why a pressure regulator valve makes a buzzing sound when it's worn or faulty.
+This cycling is why a pressure regulator valve can make a buzzing sound when it's worn or faulty.